simukappu/activity_notification/README.md

 If the customization at the views level is not enough, you can customize each controller by following these steps:

-1. Create your custom controllers using the generator which requires a target:
+1. Create your custom controllers using the generator with a target:

     ```console
     $ rails generate activity_notification:controllers users